Ganesforth History, Family Crest & Coats of Arms

 Early Notables of the Ganesforth family (pre 1700)

-More information is included under the topic Early Ganesforth Notables in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) are included under the topic Early Ganesforth Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ganesforth family to the New World and Oceana
+Migration of the Ganesforth family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Ganesforths to arrive on North American shores: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.